hrynkevych/hrynkevych/README.md

 ## Hi there 👋

 I'm Mykhailo Hrynkevych, Full Stack Developer based in Netherlands.
-I specialize, mainly, in building user interfaces using React and TypeScript.
+I specialize, mainly, in building apps using React and TypeScript.
 With a strong command of English, I excel at collaborating in international environments and working seamlessly with foreign clients to achieve project goals.

 ### 🚀 About Me